SeaGL/seagl.github.io/style_guide.md

 ## Font Styles {#FontStyles}

 The SeaGL typography is one of the core elements that defines the conference design style.
-We use two fonts, <a href="https://fonts.google.com/specimen/Dosis">Dosis</a> and <a href="https://fonts.google.com/specimen/Lato">Lato</a>, according to the following:
+We use two fonts, [Dosis](https://fonts.google.com/specimen/Dosis) and [Lato](https://fonts.google.com/specimen/Lato), according to the following:

 - Dosis (Regular): Applied on headers / titles; capitals only.
 - Lato: Other text elements, like text body.